-ACAD may award transfer credit for courses completed at other post-secondary institutions upon a student's successful admission to the College.
-The amount of transfer credit awarded is limited by the College's Residency requirement, which states that at least 50% of a student's program must be completed at ACAD.
+AUArts may award transfer credit for courses completed at other post-secondary institutions upon a student's successful admission to the university.
+The amount of transfer credit awarded is limited by the university's residency requirement, which states that at least 50% of a student's program must be completed at AUArts.

-ACAD will consider transfer credit for courses completed at post-secondary institutions to the extent that they are applicable to the ACAD degree programs, as determined by the Registrar's Office.
+AUArts will consider transfer credit for courses completed at post-secondary institutions to the extent that they are applicable to the AUArts degree programs, as determined by the Registrar's Office.
 Transfer credit is awarded by the Registrar's Office in accordance with the transfer agreements outlined in the Transfer Guide published by the Alberta Council on Admissions and Transfer or on the recommendation of the applicable School Chair.
 The following limits and conditions apply:

 - 1. Only those courses completed with a grade of "C" or better will be considered for transfer credit. - 2.
 Only those Critical and Creative Studies courses completed at the university or university transfer level, as determined by the Registrar's Office, will be considered for transfer credit. - 3.
 Courses in Critical and Creative Studies beyond the introductory level and professionally related courses will only be considered for transfer credit if completed within ten years of the current academic year.
 Studio art courses taken more than ten years prior to the current academic year may be considered for transfer credit upon portfolio assessment.
 Special requests outside these time limits may be directed to the appropriate School Chair. - 4.
-Transfer credits will only be awarded upon receipt of the applicable transfer credit evaluation fee in effect at the time of evaluation. - 5.
-Students who present approved courses in Advanced Placement (AP) examinations will receive transfer credit for coursework completed with grades of "4" or higher in AP subjects.
+Transfer credits will only be awarded upon receipt of the applicable transfer credit evaluation fee in effect at the time of evaluation. - Students who present approved courses in Advanced Placement (AP) examinations will receive transfer credit for coursework completed with grades of "4" or higher in AP subjects.
 Official transcripts are required. - Students who present approved International Baccalaureate (IB) courses will receive transfer credit for coursework completed with grades of "5" or above in Higher Level IB subjects.
 Official transcripts are required.

 Transfer credit evaluations are automatically completed for all applicants who are applying as advanced standing upon submission of official transcripts.
 Detailed course descriptions may be required.
-Some schools may require a portfolio as evidence of equivalent studio achievement.
-Evaluations will not be completed for individuals who are not current or former ACAD students until an application for admission to an ACAD program has been submitted and the appropriate evaluation fees are received.
+Evaluations will only be completed for individuals who are current or former AUArts students or when an application for admission to an AUArts program has been submitted along with the application fee.